gymreklab/BXD-STR-Mutator-Manuscript/README.md

 Notebooks for generating figures and results are in the `analysis/` directory.

+## Part 1: Identifying new mutations in the BXD family

 ### 1. `analysis/stats.sh`

 Computes some general statistics:
 * Total number of TRs: 1,176,016
 * Total number of STRs: 1,154,738
 * Total number of VNTRs: 21,278

+## Part 2: Mapping quantitative trait loci for STR mutation phenotypes

 ### 2. `analysis/1_denovo_strs.Rmd`